Gigantic (magazine): Format

 Gigantic is known for changing its layout and design significantly with each issue, as well as a focus on affordable pricing.
 Issues have ranged in price from 3 to 10 dollars.
 The layout is designed by Erin Grey West.

 Issue 1

 The first issue was printed on newsprint in a large fold-out format.
 It included a centerfold painting by Nathaniel Russell as well as work and dialogues with Malcolm Gladwell, Shane Jones, Ed Park, Tao Lin, Deb Olin Unferth, Gary Shteyngart and others.

 Issue 2

 Issue 2 was titled "Gigantic America" and focused on themes of Americana.
 The magazine was printed in a bound elongated format and included a series of limited edition trading cards designed by Andre Da Loba backed with writing by Deb Olin Unferth, Joe Wenderoth, Clancy Martin, Margo Jefferson, and others.
-Other writers in the issue included Blake Butler, Robert Coover, Lydia Millet, Sam Lipsyte, and comic artist Adrian Tomine.
+Other writers in the issue included Blake Butler, Robert Coover, Luca Dipierro, Lydia Millet, Sam Lipsyte, Leni Zumas, and comic artist Adrian Tomine.